 Many people find themselves returning to an active and normal life – working, driving, undertaking moderate exercise – just 1 week after their stent operation.
 In fact, being active is encouraged as a step towards maintaining a healthy heart.

-So with these things in mind, there should be no reason for insurance companies to charge excessive premiums for travel insurance after angioplasty.
+So with these things in mind, there should be no reason for insurance companies to charge excessive premiums for travel insurance after angioplasty or stents.
 Sadly, however, most of them do.

 At Bought By Many we believe all consumers deserve fairer insurance so we've created a group for people to get a fairer deal on travel insurance after angioplasty or heart stents.
 We also have a group for travel insurance for cancer patients.